 This event is scheduled for Wednesday, Oct.
 3rd, starting at 13:30 in ROOM G

-The Energy Challenge is structured around seven specific objectives and research areas:
+The Energy Challenge 2018-2020 is structured around the following focus and thematic areas:

 Dr. Piotr Swiatek

 Piotr Swiatek, Born 1953 in Wroclaw, is a German physicist Polish origin.
 He got his PhD in Solid State Physics from University of Cologne.
 1986-2001 he worked as physicist in Research Centre Juelich, Germany.

 He was Project Manager of "Fit for Europe" run by European Liaison Office of German Research Organisations KoWi untill 2003.
 "Fit for Europe" was a project supporting Central and Eastern European Countries (CEEC), financed by the "Stifterverband für die Deutsche Wissenschaft" and coordinated by KoWi.